 If you ask a financial advisor who is working under the AUM model whether you should hammer away at your debt or invest money, the conflicted advisor is more likely to tell you to invest and “earn more in the market.”
 After all, historical returns in the market average 10% and your loans are only at 4%!

 With an AUM advisor, it would be impossible to tell their motive for the advice.
 Is it really math?
 Or is it that investing gives them more assets to manage and increases their take home pay?

-By the way, this problem can present itself in any area where you are paying down debt.
+By the way, this conflict can present itself in multiple ways.
+Essentially, any money that doesn’t go towards your assets under management is a conflict.
 Should you pay off your student loans early?
 What about your mortgage?
-How about that car you financed?
+Should you take social security before age 70?

 All of these questions present possible conflicts of interest for the fee-based AUM financial advisor.

 Number 6.
 They recommend an IRA over a 403B/401K

 AUM advisors do not typically get paid for “managing” retirement accounts at your employer.
 So, that 1% AUM does not typically include money in your 401K/403B.
 It also doesn’t include money in your 457.

 Naturally, if you change jobs and ask your AUM advisor whether you should roll your money into your next employer’s 403B/401K or into an IRA… they are going to tell you to put it in the IRA.